 The number of grants awarded will be based on the number of submissions and the availability of funds.
+Grants are contingent upon the availability of funding from the Maryland General Assembly.
 All eligible applications will be considered for funding.

 Estimated Average Grant Amount: